Oscar Llord: After Sony

 Upon exiting Sony, Llord formed OLE Music (Oscar Llord Entertainment) under a joint venture with Universal Music & Video Distribution.
 There he signed and produced Grammy nominated recordings with Tommy Torres and Latin rock band Black Guayaba.
 OLE garnered BMI's most played urban song of the year award with Master Joe's “Mil Amores” featuring Pitbull's first Spanish language performance.
 Llord also managed the career comeback of international stars Elvis Crespo and Charlie Zaa.
 The company was sold to Universal Latin in 2008*.

 Next he pursued his passion for live entertainment by entering into a partnership with Spanish Broadcasting System to run SBS Entertainment.
 At SBS, Llord expanded their annual Latin music festivals CaliBash, El Megaton, and El Dia de la Salsa into arena size events.
 He produced the company's 25th anniversary extravaganza at Miami's American Airlines Arena that included superstars Shakira, Carlos Vives, Luis Fonsi, Daddy Yankee, and Marco Antonio Solis.
 In December 2008, he co-produced with Larry Stein El Megaton's 5 consecutive sold-out concerts by bachata group Aventura, and established the all time tickets sales record of 75,600 at San Juan, Puerto Rico's El Coliseo.

 In recent years, Llord has owned and operated We R 1 Music Group, focusing on sales and acquisitions of entertainment brands and catalogues.
 He joined forces with Paul Tarnopol, the owner of Brunswick Records, in 2016 to acquire the world-famous Menudo trademark from New York-based Big Bar Enterprises.
 They are developing plans for a national talent search to launch a new incarnation of the iconic boy band.
 A television series on the history of Menudo will air on Amazon Prime in 2019.

 Personal life

 Llord met his partner Rosana Mattioli while working together at TH-Rodven Records.
-They have been together since 2001 and have co-parented a daughter named Nicole.
+They have been together since 2001 and have parented a daughter named Nicole.
 He has 3 more daughters Anne Marie, Jenniver, and Jessica, and 2 stepchildren Vicky and Richard from previous marriages.
 Llord resides in High Pines, Florida.